 Make Your Goals Smart with the SMART Method

-Our life requires making decisions constantly.
-It can be small routine tasks or grand choices which define our future.
-Setting goals may look like the easiest thing in the world, but if you want to succeed, you need a system which can help you set clear and achievable goal.
+Our lives require making decisions constantly.
+It can be small routine tasks or grand choices that define our future.
+Setting goals may seem easy, but to succeed, you need a system that helps you set clear and achievable goals.

 What are SMART Goals

-SMART goal format is a tool to create objectives that will improve the chances of succeeding in accomplishing it.
+The SMART goal format is a tool to create objectives that will improve the chances of succeeding in accomplishing them.
 SMART goals stand for Specific, Measurable, Achievable, Relevant, and Time-Bound.

-By defining each of these aspects as they relate to a goal, you can greatly increase chances of success within a certain time frame.
+By defining each of these aspects as they relate to a goal, you can greatly increase your chances of success within a certain timeframe.
 This approach eliminates vagueness and guesswork, providing a clear timeline for your goals and increase productivity.
 It also makes it easier to track your progress and pinpoint where you may have missed a milestone.

 Specific